 In this use case, depending on different situations, the NPN operator role can be played by:

 - the mobile network operator only.
-In such a case, the mobile network operator takes the entire responsibility of operating the SNPN and managing SNPN-PLMN connectivity, if required; or
+In such MNO Managed Mode case, the mobile network operator takes the entire responsibility of operating the SNPN and managing SNPN-PLMN connectivity, if required; or

 - the mobile network operator and the enterprise.
-For SNPN management, the mobile network operator can expose some management capabilities to the enterprise, according to business agreement between the two parties.
+In such MNO-Vertical Mode case, the mobile network operator can expose some management capabilities to the enterprise, according to business agreement between the two parties.
 SNPN-PLMN connectivity, if required, is always managed by the mobile network operator; or

 - the vertical only.
-In such a case, the enterprise takes the entire responsibility of operating the SNPN.
+In such Vertical Managed Mode case, the enterprise takes the entire responsibility of operating the SNPN.
 The SNPN-PLMN connectivity, if required, is always managed by the mobile network operator who takes the entire responsibility of operating the PLMN.

 In this use case depending on the different NID assignment models as described in clause 5.30.2.1 of TS 23.501 [3], the NPN operator role can configure the NID to related AN nodes and 5GC NFs.
 The management of NID is described in clause 4.4 in this document.